-SEA OBJECTIVE (SEAO) POTENTIAL SIGNIFICANT EFFECTS MITIGATION SEA09: 'Protect, and where possible improve, water quality' Policies and interventions involving major transport infrastructure schemes have been identified as having potential to result in adverse effects on this SEA Objective.
+(JLAU) SEA09: 'Protect, and where possible improve, water quality' Policies and interventions involving major transport infrastructure schemes have been identified as having potential to result in adverse effects on this SEA Objective.
 The quality of water in rivers, streams, rhynes and ditches can be affected by the construction of transport infrastructure as well because of its operation through pollution and accidental spillages.
 It is expected, however, that new transport infrastructure will be designed following current best practice guidance and hence should include mitigation measures inherent to the scheme design.
 Overall, the potential effect on this SEA objective has been assessed as being uncertain for those policies involving major infrastructure works.
 There is the potential for adverse effects but also opportunities for beneficial effects through improved drainage design.
 Detailed design should follow best practice guidance such as that provided within CIRIA Report C753 The SuDS Manual.
 The guidance covers the planning, design, construction and maintenance of Sustainable Drainage Systems (SuDS) to assist with their effective implementation within both new and existing developments.
 It looks at how to maximise amenity and biodiversity benefits, and deliver the key objectives of managing flood risk and water quality.
-As noted under SEAO 5 above, further development of GI Plans at an authority level should also reflect schemes within this JLTP.
+As noted under SEA0 5 above, further development of GI Plans at an authority level should also reflect schemes within this JLTP.
 All strategic and major schemes will be delivered through the appropriate consenting process and will be subject to EIA and relevant environmental mitigation.
 Detailed mitigation and monitoring measures will be developed as part of the EIA process. it is recommended that major schemes have a CEMP.
-SEA010: 'Minimise waste produced and resources consumed by transport infrastructure and operation of transport services' Generally, policies and interventions under consideration seek to make good use of existing infrastructure whilst new schemes would be designed in line with relevant policy and legislation aimed at minimising the production of waste and making sustainable use of resources.
-However, JLTP 4 comprises major new transport infrastructure which will result in significant use of materials such as aggregates and generation of waste.
-Interventions aimed at promoting alternative modes to private car would reduce reliance on fossil fuels.
-The overall effect on this SEA objective is likely to be adverse.
-Seek to make best use of existing infrastructure to minimise resource consumption and waste generation before constructing new facilities.
+SEA010: 'Minimise waste produced and resources consumed by transport infrastructure and operation of transport services' Services' SEA010: 'Minimise waste produced and resources consumed by transport infrastructure and operation of transport services' Se Seek to make best use of existing infrastructure to minimise resource consumption and waste generation before constructing new facilities.
 Ensure scheme design incorporates sustainable use of materials as well as measures to minimise future maintenance requirements.
 For construction projects, a Site Waste Management Plan (SWMP) should be implemented.
 New development can be designed to increase the potential for recycling waste.
 New transport modes should use sustainable fuels (electric).
 There should also be modal shift to public transport and active travel from car use.